strukturag/nextcloud-spreedme/README.md

 ## Access by non-ownCloud users
 - If you want to use spreed-webrtc with users who do not have an ownCloud account, you can enable the "Temporary Password" feature in `config/config.php`
-- This allows them to use spreed-webrtc with a temporary password, which ownCloud admins can generate by clicking on the key icon in the room bar of spreed-webrtc or at **/index.php/apps/spreedme/admin/tp**
+- This allows them to use spreed-webrtc with a "Temporary Password", which admins **[1]** can generate by clicking on the key icon in the room bar of spreed-webrtc or at **/index.php/apps/spreedme/admin/tp**
+  **[1]**: Admins are either ownCloud admins or Spreed.ME group admins.
+Create a group "Spreed.ME" and add users as a group admin for that group to allow them to generate "Temporary Passwords"

 ## Upgrading this app
 1. Save the `config/config.php` and the `extra/static/config/OwnCloudConfig.js` file of your current **spreedme** apps directory